Prosopon

-Prosopon (Note: /ˈprɒsəpɒn/, /prəˈsoʊ-/; from πρόσωπον prósōpon; plural: πρόσωπα prósōpa) is a theological term used in Christian theology as designation for the concept of a divine person.
-The term has a particular significance in Christian triadology (study of the Trinity), and also in Christology.
+Prosopon (Note: /ˈprɒsəpɒn/, /prəˈsoʊ-/; from πρόσωπον prósōpon; plural: πρόσωπα prósōpa) is a Greek word used in christendom that originally meant a 'Face' or 'Countenance' or 'Mask', literally translating to "what is before the eyes".

+The term has a particular significance in Christian study of the Trinity, and also in Christology.

 In English language, the form prosopon is used mainly in scholarly works, related to theology, philosophy or history of religion, while it is also commonly translated as person, both in scholarly or non-scholarly writings.
 The term prosopon should not be confused with the term hypostasis, which is related to similar theological concepts, but differs in meaning.

 The Latin term for prosopon, traditionally used in Western Christianity, and from which the English term person is derived, is persona.

 Overview

 In Ancient Greek, term prosopon originally designated one's "face" or "mask".
 Actors in Greek theatre-productions wore specific physical masks on stage, in order to reveal their characters and emotional states to the audience.

 The term prosopon had an important role in the development of theological terminology related to the Trinity and to Jesus.
 It was the subject of many theological debates and disputes, particularly during early centuries of Christian history.

 The word prosopon is most commonly used for the self-manifestation of an individual hypostasis.
 Prosopon is the form in which hypostasis appears.
 Every hypostasis has its own prosopon: face or countenance.
 It gives expression to the reality of the hypostasis with its powers and characteristics.

 Paul the Apostle uses the term when speaking of direct heart-felt apprehension of the face (prosopon) of Christ: "For it is the God who said, 'Let light shine out of darkness,' who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ."